thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 React Router provides access to cached versions of components without having to make a separate request to load a different user interface or view.
 It also provides a fast method of creating client-side routing as well as the associated presentation views.

+It simplifies client-side routing.
+There's no need to send a request to a server to load an entire page or component, unlike Angular which needs to send requests for any and all template files.

+The nesting of the URL will match the nesting of React Route components.
+You can also load multiple named components from a single route (e.g. an admin navbar and aside vs a regular user navbar and aside).
+All the routing logic is in one place which makes it easier to maintain and update.

 ## How do you use React Router to build a React user interface?

 To start off with, navigate to the desired React project directory and install and save the `react-router` package.